subfuzion/dockerbyexample.dev/content/en/basics/_index.md

 ---
-title: The Basics
+title: Dockerfile basics
 weight: 1000
 hide_feedback: true
-description: >
+description: >-
-  Essential Docker to get you up and running.
+  Basic Dockerfile orientation.
 ---

+Just a bit of background and then hands-on with a few simple examples.